project-orva/sdk/readme.md

 ## Running
 ### Tests
-`npm test`: tests are built with jest.
+`npm test` tests are written with jest.

 ## Usage